Performance Monitoring of Java Classes with Spring AOP

 public long maxTime;

-public MethodStats(String methodName) {
+MethodStats(String methodName) {

 this.methodName = methodName;